JCCelocia/SSP-MS2/README.md

 # Local Security Toolkit

-A comprehensive GUI application for system monitoring and network security testing, built with Python and CustomTkinter.
+A GUI application for network monitoring and security testing, built with Python and CustomTkinter.

 > **Academic Project**
 > **Course:** MO-IT142 - Security Script Programming